IBM/event-streams/_2019.1.1/06-connecting/04-running-connectors-on-zos.md

 The IBM MQ connectors use the JMS API to connect to MQ.
 You must set the environment variables required for JMS applications before running the connectors on IBM z/OS.

-Ensure you set `CLASSPATH` to include `com.ibm.mq.allclient.jar`, and also set the the JAR file for the connector you are using - this is the connector JAR file you downloaded from the {{site.data.reuse.short_name}} UI or built after cloning the GitHub project, for example, `kafka-connect-mq-source-1.0.1-jar-with-dependencies.jar`.
+Ensure you set `CLASSPATH` to include `com.ibm.mq.allclient.jar`, and also set the JAR file for the connector you are using - this is the connector JAR file you downloaded from the {{site.data.reuse.short_name}} UI or built after cloning the GitHub project, for example, `kafka-connect-mq-source-1.0.1-jar-with-dependencies.jar`.

 If you are using the bindings connection mode for the connector to connect to the queue manager, also set the following environment variables: